pgomez-r/42M/CURSUS/inception/guide/01_INSTALL_SOFT.md

 ![software installation](media/install_soft/install_step_6.png)

 It means that we did everything right.
 At the end of the installation, we will see the console output again.

+### Step 3.1.
+Updating PATH in env variables

+In some cases, depending on the OS image you installed, you may need to update your PATH env variable to correctly "find" some commands, to do so:

+- Open your shell's configuration file in any text editor or using vim/nano.
+If your shell is bash open `~/.bashrc` , if your shell is zsh open `~/.zshrc`.
+(Note that `~` refers to your home directory).

+- Add line `export PATH="$PATH:/usr/sbin"` .
+The path `/usr/sbin` is just the most common example, but your location might be different.
+(If so, try to navigate through your directories until you find sbin folder, which will contain folders and files relative to terminal commands - ls, cat..)

+- Save the file, exit and run `source ~/.zshrc` or `source ~/.bashrc` to make the current terminal to "notice" the changes.

+**(From this point, the steps are only needed if your OS has no integrated GUI)**

 Now let's check the software we have installed.
 First, let's launch the openbox graphical environment.